volution/vonuvoli-scheme/documentation/readme.rst

-Please also see the `SBOM (Software Bill of Materials) <./documentation/bom.md>`_ for links this project's dependencies.
+Please also see the `SBOM (Software Bill of Materials) <./documentation/bom.md>`_ for links this project's dependencies and their authors.